AIA Engineering Ltd - Steady Market Share Gainer In Global Mining Consumables

-I have over 14 years of experience in equities with detailed focus on industrials, infra and metals/mining.
-I am an engineer and an MBA from a premier institute in India.
+I have over 16 years of experience in equities with a detailed focus on industrials, infra, and metals/mining.
+I am an engineer and have an MBA from a premier institute in India.

 I have used publicly available information while writing this article.